Today n0teeth is going to talk about noisy, rhythmic industrial music. For a change.

 That's where the umbrella of "rhythmic noise" pops open.
 Under it you can find acts as experimental and abstract as Esplendor Geometrico or Pan Sonic as well as the aforementioned dancefloor friendly power noise acts (P.A.L. is the only artist I can think of off the top of my head whose career has spanned the two worlds).
 And it's under this cheap, rusty umbrella bought from a newsstand outside a tube station and instantly turned inside out by a gust of polluted wind, that we find the music I wanted to bring to the reader's attention today: the new wave of British rhythmic noise.

-(Is it really new, is it really a wave, or have I just loosely lumped together a load of arists I've been enjoying lately who happen to have been active while I've been into industrial?
+(Is it really new, is really a wave, or have I just loosely lumped together a load of arists I've been enjoying lately who happen to have been active while I've been into industrial?
 Who cares, check 'em out either way.)

 Tapewyrm